Explore Jobs

 • Conflict management

-Situational interview questions are very similar to behavioral questions, except they ask about a hypothetical scenario instead of a real one.
-These questions start with phrases like “What would you do if…” and “How would you respond when…”
+Situational interview questions are similar to behavioral questions but focus on hypothetical scenarios.
+These typically start with phrases like “What would you do if…” or “How would you respond when…”

-Even if you don’t have a concrete example for a situational question, you can still use the STAR method to format your answer into a neat and coherent narrative.
+The STAR method is equally effective for situational questions.
+Even if you lack a concrete example, you can still use STAR to structure a logical and coherent narrative.

 1. What is the STAR method when interviewing?